Built on 23 years of professional practice. Structured for the next generation of co-owners.

 Mary Hyeladzira Kolo

 Mary is the principal of Mary Kolo Consulting and Maryland Real Estate Services & Facilities Management Company Ltd. With over 20 years in the Abuja property market and professional registration with both NIESV and ESVARBON, she brings the independent certification authority that no competitor can replicate.
-Every Due Diligence Certificate on TitleShield is issued by MKC under her professional registration — non-delegable, every property, every time.
+When appointed, MKC issues Due Diligence Certificates under her personal professional registration — carrying full NIESV and ESVARBON professional liability.
+Any appointing co-owner group may request an alternative qualified firm.

 Three companies.
 One governance standard.